makerdao/usds/README.md

 It is a permissionless converter between `Dai` and `Nst` (both ways).
 Using the `public` functions of `NstJoin` and `DaiJoin` moves from one token to the other.
 The exchange rate is 1:1.
 It is just a "convenience" contract, users could still get the same outcome executing the separate methods in the `join`s or use any other converter implementation.

+## Sherlock Contest:

+You can find general (and particular for this repository) scope, definitions, rules, disclaimers and known issues that apply to the Sherlock contest [here](https://github.com/makerdao/sherlock-contest/blob/master/README.md).
+Content listed there should be regarded as if it was in this readme.